 Decades of globalization have contributed to a concentration of manufacturing hubs in areas with the most competitive advantages.
 Following the pandemic, a survey released mid-April by The Institute for Supply Management (ISM) noted that 75% of U.S. companies experienced supply chain disruptions.
 Additionally, almost half of the respondents reported lowered revenue projections of more than 20%.
-Could, after years of debating the drawbacks of over-reliance on one country, the COVID-19 pandemic be the black swan event that forced entire industries to transform their global supply chain.
-Could it also serve as the reason behind China’s role as “the world’s factory” coming to an end?
+After years of debating the drawbacks of over-reliance on one country, COVID-19 has forced entire industries to rethink their global supply chain strategy.
+Only time will tell, but this pandemic could be the black swan event that brings China’s role as “the world’s factory” to an end.

 The first cracks in the global supply chain became apparent after the devastating earthquake and tsunami that hit Japan in 2011.
 Previously, the just-in-time manufacturing model of maintaining ultra-low inventory levels and ordering from suppliers on an as-needed basis had worked for decades with much success.
 After the disaster, global auto suppliers took the biggest hit when they couldn’t access crucial electrical components and were even forced to suspend sales of vehicles in certain colors.

 Only months later, a major flood in Thailand shut down 14,000 factories and crippled the computer industry, resulting in more than a few quarters of hard-drive shortages for PC makers.
 The US-China trade war has been dominating headlines since 2018, prompting many companies to accelerate their plan to shift products and production to avoid tariffs and deep cuts into bottom line profits.

 But while disruptions of one form or another will always exist, the pandemic is not limited to one geographic area.
 And the manufacturing industry continues to be affected in nearly every region, from East to West.